 If you are familiar with Windows, you will recognize basic screen elements common to most Windows applications.
-If you are new to Windows, these help screens will inform you about some of these elements.

 The Title Bar

 When you start PiCPro, a Title Bar extends across the top of the window.
 It displays the edition of PiCPro you are using and the name of the file you are working in and indicates whether it is the active window or not.
 The Title Bar of the active window is highlighted.
 The Title Bar of the inactive windows is dimmed.